 Making such a decision challenges us to figure out how to realize it practically, and such a realization is not just a matter of involving ourselves in a variety of projects of action.
 It also, and more essentially, means creating one's life as a tension toward freedom, thus providing a context for the actions we take, a basis for analysis.
 Furthermore, such a decision takes our revolt beyond the political.
 The conscious desire for total freedom requires a transformation of ourselves and our relationships in the context of revolutionary struggle.
 It becomes necessary not merely to rush into this, that and the other activity, but to grasp and learn to use all of those tools that we can take as our own and use against the current existence based on domination, in particular, analyses of the world and our activity in it, relationships of affinity and an indomitable spirit.
 It also becomes necessary to recognize and resolutely avoid those tools of social change offered by the current order that can only reinforce the logic of domination and submission - delegation, negotiation, petition, evangelism, the creation of media images of ourselves, and so on.
-These latter tools precisely rethose who make it.
-The logic of submission - the logic that the social order seeks to impose on the exploited - is a logic of passivity, of resignation to the mediocre existence offered by this order.
-According to this logic, life is something that happens to us, that we simply "make the best of", a perspective that defeats us before we've begun to struggle.
+These latter tools precisely reinforce hierarchy, separation and dependence on the power structure - which is the reason why they are offered to us for use in our struggles.
+When one resorts to these tools, revolt and freedom degenerate into a mere political program.